Diversity in Lyman Continuum Escape at $z\sim0.3$ Revealed by WISE Infrared Observations: Discussion

 To further characterize the ISM of these strong LyC leakers, we utilize 3 GHz and 6 GHz radio continuum data from the VLA observation presented by \citet{bait2024}.
 At these frequencies, the radio flux density provides a dust-extinction-free probe of dense star-forming regions, offering an independent diagnostic of the ISM conditions that complements our optical and IR observations.
 Although this radio analysis is limited to a sub-sample of 6 sources, the results reveal a striking 100\% correspondence between IR and radio detections that reinforces our proposed classification.
 Specifically, the 2 IR-undetected leakers remain undetected in the radio bands, with flux densities falling below the sensitive VLA detection limits.
 This radio-silent nature provides evidence for a density-bound scenario, where an extremely diffuse and highly ionized ISM lacks the gas density necessary to sustain robust radio emission.
 In contrast, the 4 IR-bright strong leakers are all robustly detected at both 3 GHz and 6 GHz, confirming the presence of a substantial, high-density ISM.
 The coexistence of significant LyC escape and strong radio/IR emission in these systems supports an ionization-bound, clumpy medium hypothesis.
-Despite the small sample size, the alignment between IR and radio properties suggests that these two populations represent physically distinct pathways for photon escape in the local universe.